digitalaidseattle/digital-aid-seattle-website/README.md

 1. Set up local environment.
 2. Ensure access to appropriate accounts:
    - Github: Must be member of [Digital Aid Seattle Github Org](https://github.com/digitalaidseattle) in order to push changes to the repo.
-   - Vercel: Must be a member of [Digital Aid Seattle Group on Vercel](https://vercel.com/digitalaidseattle/digital-aid-seattle-website)to approve staged changes to production.
+   - Vercel: Must be a member of [Digital Aid Seattle Group on Vercel](https://vercel.com/digitalaidseattle/digital-aid-seattle-website) to approve staged changes to production.
    - Sanity.io: Must be added as administrator in order to edit content managed by Sanity.io [The Digital Aid Seattle Sanity Dashboard can be accessed here](https://www.digitalaidseattle.org/studio)
    - Airtable: Must have shared access to the group Airtable account in order edit Airtable forms.
 3. Get issue from group Asana board.